Greater Cleveland Humanitarian Society

 Humanitarian Society donor contributions (donations of $1,000 to $9,999) typically represent 25 percent of the campaign total each year.
 The generous support of Humanitarians joins the contributions of all donors to facilitate United Way’s work as a change agent by focusing on doing the right things to ensure that kids succeed in school, families and individuals achieve and maintain financial stability, and improving the health of our community.

-Many Humanitarian donors are LIVING UNITED through a lifetime commitment to a cause close to their heart.
+Many Humanitarian donors have demonstrated a lifetime commitment to a cause close to their heart.

 Meet Humanitarian Society donor Kendalle Cobb, MD